Dear family and friends,

 If you’re able to give, I’m asking you to help me support the unseen victim of COVID-19 by helping us at the American Cancer Society Cancer Action Network (ACS CAN), the nation's leading cancer advocacy organization, to advocate for critical research funds and access to health care that are vital for cancer patients and survivors, now and in the times to come.

-I'll be running and biking 150K throughout the month of May to raise awareness of the 150,500 individuals who will be diagnosed with cancer this year in Florida alone.
+I'll be running and biking 150K to raise awareness of the 150,500 individuals who will be diagnosed with cancer this year in Florida alone.

 Every little bit counts toward helping save lives from cancer.
 If you're unable to donate, please share or comment on my post and help me raise awareness.